 This ‘trail’ (of completely my own creation) will take you through many of Singapore’s tourist highlights as well as some of the surprisingly extensive nature areas in the country.
 It also includes some of the more everyday areas of Singapore.

 The trail is approximately 35km, so if you are fit and keen and have that as a goal you could do it in a long day.
 However, that would mean missing out on taking the time to find out about what Singapore is: reading about the history, sitting and listening for the animals of the jungle, taking time out in a local hawker center for a nasi lemak and a teh ping.
 You could break it into 2 or even 3 days.
 Transport in Singapore is very easy, you are never far away from a bus or MRT station, and you can always call a taxi which are numerous and cheap.

 As this trail is my own creation there is no signage.
-Maybe one day there will be (for example, Singapore Nparks have created a Coast to Coast Trail which, apart from not going to the coast, is in my humble opinion not as good).
+Maybe one day there will be (for example, Singapore Nparks have created an east-west Coast to Coast Trail).
 It is relatively easy to navigate, as long as you are used to reading a map.
+Use your map app, whichever one you use, mobile coverage is total.
 If you do get lost don’t get frustrated, you will be close by.
 If you ask Singaporeans, they are invariably helpful and will redirect you.